TryUnfurl

 How LinkedIn Generates Link Previews

-LinkedIn caches this data aggressively.
-After fixing your tags, you must use the LinkedIn Post Inspector to clear the cache before the update shows in new posts.
+LinkedIn then caches the result aggressively.
+After you fix your tags, you must use the LinkedIn Post Inspector to clear the cache before the update shows up in new posts.

 Common Reasons LinkedIn Previews Fail